awsdocs/amazon-s3-userguide/doc_source/Welcome.md

 In your bucket policy, you can use wildcard characters on Amazon Resource Names \(ARNs\) and other values to grant permissions to a subset of objects\.
 For example, you can control access to groups of objects that begin with a common [prefix](https://docs.aws.amazon.com/general/latest/gr/glos-chap.html#keyprefix) or end with a given extension, such as `.html`\.

+### S3 Access Points<a name="BasicsAccessPoints"></a>

+Amazon S3 Access Points are named network endpoints with dedicated access policies that describe how data can be accessed using that endpoint\.
+Access Points are attached to buckets that you can use to perform S3 object operations, such as GetObject and PutObject\.
+Access Points simplify managing data access at scale for shared datasets in Amazon S3\.

+Each access point has its own access point policy\.
+You can configure [Block Public Access](access-control-block-public-access.md) settings for each access point\.
+To restrict Amazon S3 data access to a private network, you can also configure any access point to accept requests only from a virtual private cloud \(VPC\)\.

+For more information, see [Managing data access with Amazon S3 access points](access-points.md)\.

 ### Access control lists \(ACLs\)<a name="S3_ACLs"></a>

 You can use ACLs to grant read and write permissions to authorized users for individual buckets and objects\.
 Each bucket and object has an ACL attached to it as a subresource\.
 The ACL defines which AWS accounts or groups are granted access and the type of access\.
 ACLs are an access control mechanism that predates IAM\.
 For more information about ACLs, see [Access control list \(ACL\) overview](acl-overview.md)\.